Optimal Control of the Operating Regime of a Single Electron Double Quantum Dot: Introduction

-The remainder of this paper is organized as follows: Section \ref{sec:model} describes the model of the DQD device considered herein.
-Section \ref{sec:decoherence} discusses the decoherence processes affecting the device and the noise model used in the simulations.
+The remainder of this paper is organized as follows.
+Section \ref{sec:model} describes the model of the DQD device considered herein.
 The control objective used to optimize control pulses to alter the device's operating regime while preserving its logical state is formulated in Section \ref{sec:ctrl_obj}.
-Section \ref{sec:results} provides the results obtained from the application of optimal control pulses to transfer between the different operating regimes of the system.
+Section \ref{sec:results} provides the results obtained from the application of optimal control pulses to transfer between the different operating regimes of the system for various qubit states.
+Finally, Section \ref{sec:experiment} discusses considerations for the experimental implementation of the resulting optimal control pulses.